wecancer/design-system/README.md

 You need the `nodejs` and `yarn` instaled on your device to run this project in development.

-### Run the project

-Run the command below to install the dependencies:
+**To run the project**, go to the project path, run the command below to install the dependencies:

 ```
-yarn
+yarn install
 ```

 Now, you can run the project demo to explorer the Design System components.
 Run the command: